bpstephanie/Pennywise/README.md

    Pennywise is back-end program therefore not much styling or visual design has been implementes.

    * [Colorama](https://pypi.org/project/colorama/) library for Python was used to add colour to the program to give visual feedback to the user.
       - Red has been used for invalid input messages.
       - Blue has been used for loading messages.
-    - Yellow has been used for messages regarding exiting the program or
+      - Yellow has been used for messages regarding exiting the program
-      returning to the Main Menu.
+        or returning to the Main Menu.
-    - Cyan has been used for
+      - Cyan has been used for the please note messages in the view statement section.
       - Light cyan has been used for instructions before user input.
       - Magenta has been for feedback regarding the worksheet being updated successfully.
       - Dim style has been used to give extra information about user input.

  [Back To Top](<#contents>)